Best Air Fryer Heaven Recipe – Crispy and Delicious

 Recipe Notes

-• Feel free to add your favorite spices to the oil mixture.
+• Feel free to adjust the spices according to taste.

 ⚖️